-The full and complete assessment of the whole district may be thus shown by tahsils, as compared with the existing revenue and the results of the rates sanctioned.
-The Government of India has ruled that collections on account of owners' rates are not to be classified as land-revenue, and they are therefore shown separately here :- the whole district.
+The full and complete assessment of the whole district may be the whole district, thus shown by tahells, as compared with the existing revenue and the results of the rates sanctioned.
+The Government of India has ruled that collections on account of owners' rates are not to be classified as land-revenue, and they are therefore shown separately here :- Total.